feedcellar/feedcellar/README.md

 Searchable storage for RSS feed reader.

-Powered by Rroonga with groonga.
+Powered by Rroonga with Groonga.

 ## Installation